tensorflow/community/sigs/go/CHARTER.md

 ## Quarterly Meetings

 SIG Go will hold quarterly meetings via public Google Video Conference for discussion related to the TensorFlow Go bindings.
-All subscribers to the [go@tensorflow.org](mailto:go@tensorflow.org) mailing list will be invited.
-The primary topics for these meetings will include:
+Additional meetings may be scheduled as needed or on a more frequent basis to facilitate SIG launch activites or to provide timely discussion on one or more topics of interest to the community.
+Meeting announcements will be made to the [go@tensorflow.org](mailto:go@tensorflow.org) mailing list and all subscribers will be invited.
+The primary topics for quarterly meetings will include:

 1. Discussion and review of significant decisions and changes.
 2. Roadmap discussions.